adasjusk/oranges.lt/mcwiki/plugins.md

 # Plugins

-- AntiPopup - Hides client side popup on join.
+- AntiPopup - Hides client side pop up on join.
 - Autosort - Adds command that sorts chests.
 - DiscordSRV - Adds chat from mc to dc and vise versa.
 - Geyser - Port for Bedrock players.